jschmudd14/pyIPATool-WebUI/README.md

 1. In the expanded metadata view, click Download IPA
 2. It will first prepare (by downloading to the server cache), then pass that along to the browser to download

+### Installing IPAs

+- Use a tool like iMazing or 3uTools to "officially" install the ipa.
+You cannot and do not need to "sideload" these as that tries to sign them and these are already signed as they are from the app store.
+They can be installed and will not expire.
+- Some people have also had success simply Airdropping it from a macOS computer and it will actually install it without any prompt, although I've had inconsistent results.
+- Another user also mentioned Sideloadly with Advanced Options > Signing Mode > Normal Install.

 ## tvOS Notes

 - In the UI we can only search for tvOS apps which doesn't give back the internal versionID needed for downloads or finding other versions